kak-tus/nan/README.md

 BenchmarkValueBigEasyJSON-8     	     380	   3058639 ns/op	 2302248 B/op	    1063 allocs/op
 ```

 **Final conclusion**: Don't do optimisations at first code stage - prefer to use struct with Values, then struct with Pointers.
-And only when perfomance tuning needed - review your processing pipeline and try swith to struct with Pointers on hot places.
+And only when perfomance tuning needed - review your processing pipeline and try switch to struct with Pointers on hot places.
 Prefer to use codegens (easyjson and others) then native runtime processing - they get better results in mostly cases.